EricZinda/Perplexity/backlog.md

       and we don't know how many we have up front so we can't build a different predication for each
       - we need a way to dynamically add alternative trees at runtime
       - But they need to combine with all alternatives as well
-      - If they get queued up into the sets, product_stream will automatically add them and iterate them

 - Example26_reset: "blue" and "bigfile.txt" are in this folder
   - Should say "there are more" too